MicrosoftDocs/well-architected/well-architected/cost/monitor-reviews.md

   - **Application owners and System administrator**.
 Monitor and back-up cloud systems.
   - **Business unit representatives** Need awareness of the decisions.

-You can identify owners of systems or applications is through resource tags.
+You can identify owners of systems or applications through resource tags.

 ## Plan and schedule cost reviews

-It's the recommendation to schedule and include cost reviews as part of the regular business reviews.
+We recommend scheduling cost reviews as part of the regular business reviews.

 - Schedule a review during the billing period.
 This review creates awareness of the estimated pending billing.
-You can use [Azure Advisor](/azure/advisor/advisor-cost-recommendations), [Advisor Score](/azure/advisor/azure-advisor-score/), and [Azure Cost Management – Cost analysis](/azure/cost-management-billing/costs/) to help with the reports.
+You can use [Azure Advisor](/azure/advisor/advisor-cost-recommendations), [Advisor Score](/azure/advisor/azure-advisor-score/), and [Azure Cost Management – cost analysis](/azure/cost-management-billing/costs/) to help with the reports.
 - Schedule a review after the billing period.
 This review shows the actual cost with activity for that month.
 Use [Balance APIs](/azure/cost-management-billing/manage/consumption-api-overview#balances-api) to generate monthly reports.
 The APIs can query data that gets information on balances, new purchases, Azure Marketplace service charges, adjustments, and overage charges.
 - Schedule a review when you receive a [budget alert](/azure/cost-management/cost-mgt-alerts-monitor-usage-spending) or Azure Advisor recommendation.

-Web Direct (pay-as-you-go) and Cloud Solution Provider (CSP) billing occurs monthly.
-While Enterprise Agreement (EA) billing occurs annually; however, a cost review should occur regardless of the billing cycle.
+Web Direct (pay-as-you-go) and Cloud Solution Provider (CSP) billing occurs monthly, while Enterprise Agreement (EA) billing occurs annually.
+But ensure you do a cost review regardless of the billing cycle.